chirpstack/chirpstack-docs/src/guides/device-repository-and-metrics.md

 [Device profiles](../chirpstack/use/device-profiles.md) in the left menu.
 Then click the **Add device-profile** button to add a new device profile.

-Now that you have installed the TTN Device Repository, there is no need to fill in all the fields by hand.
+Now that you have installed the Device Repository, there is no need to fill in all the fields by hand.
 Click the **Select device-profile template** button instead, and select your device from this list.
 In case of the _Tektelic Smart Room Sensor_, we would select: